jameys127/JavaEsque-Language/README.md

 Javascript

 ## Language Description:
 (Pathetic) object-oriented programming.
-The goal is for us to better understand how object-oriented programming languages work.
-We want to implement a Java-like language with classes and subclasses.
-Unlike pOOP base, this version effectively cheats and compiles to JavaScript, and has a much more intuitive syntax.
+The goal is for me to better understand how object-oriented programming languages work.
+I want to implement a Java-like language with classes and subclasses.
+This is my solo attempt at a school team project that I did for my last semester in class.
+I want to attempt to add things that are missing in the original like string literals and maybe some other added bits and bobs.
+It compiles to javascript.

 ## Key Features:
 Objects + methods with class-based inheritance, subtyping, checking if a variable is initialized before use, checking if void is used as a value, checking that a function returning non-void always returns, non-S-expression-based syntax.